 “Biodegradable balloons – fact or fiction?”

-“Pacific Northwest Native shaking things up with a documentary about balloon release ceremonies”
+“Pacific Northwest Native making change with an Australian documentary about balloon release ceremonies”

 Feel free to use any of these photos with or without the included captions.
 Please do, however, credit the owners where indicated.